microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 You have been provided a stored procedure called **CustomerProfits** which you will deploy in the **Facts** schema of the **WideWorldImporters** database.
 The stored procedure uses a *table variable* to store interim results from a user table and then uses that table variable to join with other data in the **WideWorldImporters** database.
 In previous releases of SQL Server, this design pattern could cause an issue, since SQL Server would always estimate that the table variable only contains 1 row of data.
 This can cause issues with building the optimal query plan for the best performance.

-SQL Server 2019 Intelligent Query Processing includes a capability called *table variable deferred compilation* to improve the performance of stored procedures like these by ensuring the stored procedure is created in a database with a compatibility level of 150, which is the default for SQL Server 2019.
+SQL Server 2019 Intelligent Query Processing includes a capability called *table variable deferred compilation* to improve the performance of T-SQL code that uses table variables.
+The application simply needs to change the database compatibility level to 150, which is the default for SQL Server 2019, and execute the T-SQL statements with table variables to see a gain in performance.

 The **WideWorldImporters** database example was created using SQL Server 2016 which has a default database compatibility level of 130.
 When a database is restored from a previous version oF SQL Server, the compatibility level of the database is preserved to help reduce the risk of upgrades.

 You will observe the performance of the **CustomerProfits** stored procedure with database compatibility level of 130 on SQL Server 2019.
-You will then compare the performance of the same procedure with no changes with a database compatibility of 150 which will enable the query processor to use deferred table variable compilation.
+You will then compare the performance of the same procedure with no changes with a database compatibility of 150 which will enable the query processor to use  table variable deferred compilation.

 <p><b><a name="activitysteps">Activity Steps</a></b></p>

 All scripts for this activity can be found in the **sql2019lab\01_IntelligentPerformance\iqp** folder.

-Follow these steps to observe performance differences with deferred table variable compilation
+Follow these steps to observe performance differences with table variable deferred compilation.

 **STEP 1: Restore the WideWorldImporters backup**